quadbio/RNAseq_tutorial/Tutorial.md

 #### The most universal approach: clustering
 [Clustering](https://en.wikipedia.org/wiki/Cluster_analysis) is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
 It is one of the three broad types of machine learning algorithms (the other two are classification and regression).

 There are many different algorithms aiming to solve the clustering task.
 Among them, there are two algorithms which are simple but powerful, and widely used in lots of different fields including RNA-seq data analysis.
 They are hierarchical clustering and k-mean clustering.
 In R, they are implemented as the functions `hclust` for hierarchical clustering and `kmeans` for k-mean clustering.

+In the following we will focus on hierarchical clustering for its higher flexibility on cluster numbers and the fact that it is a deterministic approach.
+K-mean clustering, on the other hand, needs to specify the number of clusters before hand.
+In addition, the algorithm is done via iteractions of cluster centroid refinement until convergence, and this process is not deterministic but affected by the initial locations of the cluster centroids which is randomly placed.
+Therefore, the result of k-mean clustering is not as stable: applying it to the same data set for multiple times would likely result in similar but slightly different results.
+Still, k-means clustering is normally less computationally intensive, and therefore is more suitable than hierarchical clustering when the data set is very large.
+If you find hierarchical clustering being too slow for your data, you shall then try k-mean clustering or other grouping methods.

 The principle of hierarchical clustering is that objects being more related to nearby objects than to objects farther away.
 Therefore, it connects objects to form clusters based on their distance.
 In hierarchical clustering, clusters are stepwise formed with initially every object as one distinct cluster.
 When the distance threshold is relaxed to certain degree so that two clusters are no longer considered to be distinct, they are merged.
 Obviously, such procedure can be represented as a dendrogram (or a tree-like structure), and this is exactly why it is called hierarchical clustering.
 To be precise, hierarchical clustering is a series of algorithms sharing that same principle but with technical differences.